 To provide this consistency, front-office technologies and processes need to be seamlessly integrated with back-office operational infrastructure to instantaneously deliver an uninterrupted service experience across the entire manufacturing life cycle.

 Integrating customer data across silos and understanding customer behavior have become table stakes in customer experience.
-Applying machine learning enables highly interactive, personalized customer interactions and services.
+Applying machine learning enables highly interactive, personalised customer interactions and services.

 Adjust the business model